Professor Ulinka Rublack FBA

 Ulinka Rublack is founder of the Cambridge History for Schools outreach programme which delivers six history sessions for children aged 7-14 every year; she is a co-founder of what became the Cambridge Centre for Gender Studies and has served on its working party and management committee for over thirteen years.

 Rublack has been a full member of five European research networks and most recently served as a member of the steering committee of the AHRC-funded network on the history of luxury.
 She has been visiting scholar at the Maison de l'Homme, Paris, and in 2017 was Descartes Fellow at NIAS as well as Senior Visiting Fellow at the Leibniz Institute in Mainz and at the Herzog August library Wolfenbüttel.
 She has co-curated the Fitzwilliam Museum Cambridge exhibition 'Treasured Possessions' and curated its exhibition 'A Young Man's Progress' (March - September 2015), which resulted from her collaboration with an artist and fashion designer in response to Renaissance fashion images.
-She is co-investigator of a Swiss National Foundation Grant (2016-18) to explore the relationship of materiality, objects and emotional communities in the early modern world, https://www.materializedidentities.com/.
+She was co-investigator of a Swiss National Foundation Grant (2016-18) to explore the relationship of materiality, objects and emotional communities in the early modern world, https://www.materializedidentities.com/.
 In the course of this project, she had a Renaissance feather headdress reconstructed and the process documented on film (see link).
 Rublack has served as Gender Equality Champion for the School of Humanities and Social Sciences.
-She combines her busy career with family life and is married to fellow historian Francisco Bethencourt.
-They have two children, aged 18 and 17.

 Ulinka Rublack has most recently finished a monograph on the witchcraft trial against Katharina Kepler, the astronomer's mother.
 This is the only case in which a leading intellectual legally defended a family member during the European witch-craze.